Facing Arson Charges With Strong Legal Representation

 The remaining defenses that may be applied in a second-degree murder case apply with equal force to those that may apply in any other criminal case.
 This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures based on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
 Many other defenses are available that rely on scrutinizing and exposing weaknesses in the prosecutor’s case, such as biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood or urine for forensic testing, incompetent computer evidence, flawed photo lineups and inaccurate crime scene/accident reconstructions.

-It is important that you hire a skilled and experienced arson lawyer to defend you in an arson case in Littleton, Jefferson County, or across Colorado.
+It is important that you hire a skilled and experienced criminal defense lawyer to defend you in an arson case in Littleton, Jefferson County, or across Colorado.